-There’s a lot of rhetoric on the issue of health equality and inclusion.
-We recently did a brief literature scan of evidence around gender-biased medical research.
+There’s a lot of rhetoric around health equality and inclusion.
+I recently did a brief literature scan of evidence around gender-biased medical research.
 The stats were disappointing – read here.
-This blog sets out the key ways to deliver positive impact in health and medical equality, diversity and inclusion:
+This post sets out some key ways to deliver positive impact in health and medical equality, diversity and inclusion:

 1. Impact Funding